DeepRegNet/DeepReg/docs/source/demo/introduction.rst

 - Test or use the final registration network with the `command line tool`_ ``deepreg_predict``.

-DeepReg has been tested with a wide range of applications with real-world clinical image and label data.
-DeepReg Demos all consisted of open-accessible data sets, step-by-step instructions, pre-trained models and numerical-and-graphical inference results for demonstration purposes.
+Besides the detailed tutorials, a series of demos are provided to showcase a wide range of applications with real-world clinical image and label data.
 These applications range from ultrasound, CT and MR images, covering many clinical specialities such as neurology, urology, gastroenterology, oncology, respiratory and cardiovascular diseases.

-In particular, the built-in dataset loaders, supporting nifti and h5 file format, provide a variety of training strategies often encountered in real clinical scenarios, whether images are paired, grouped or labelled.

-This tutorial describe several examples in the DeepReg Demos to explain how these different scenarios can be implemented with DeepReg.
+Each DeepReg Demo provides step-by-step instructions to explain how different scenarios can be implemented with DeepReg.
+All data sets used are open-accessible.
+Pre-trained models and numerical-and-graphical inference results are also available.

 .. _registration network: tutorial/registration.html
 .. _unpaired, paired and grouped: docs/dataset_loader.html